sakshamsri4/biftech/guide_docs/activity_log.md

   5. Simplifying the UI by removing redundant buttons improves user experience
   6. The refresh button should handle both reloading the data and resetting the view

+## [2023-04-27 | 2:30 PM]
+- ❌ Issue: Dependency conflicts in pubspec.yaml causing build failures in CI
+- ✅ Fixed duplicate entries for formz and go_router packages
+- 🔄 Solutions implemented:
+  1. Updated formz from version ^0.6.1 to ^0.8.0
+  2. Updated go_router from version ^13.2.0 to ^15.1.1
+  3. Updated connectivity_plus from version ^5.0.2 to ^6.1.4
+  4. Fixed ConnectivityService to handle the new List<ConnectivityResult> type in connectivity_plus 6.1.4
+- 📁 Files changed:
+  - pubspec.yaml (updated package versions)
+  - pubspec.lock (updated package versions)
+  - lib/core/services/connectivity_service.dart (updated to handle new API)
+  - guide_docs/activity_log.md (documented changes)
+- 📝 Lessons learned:
+  1. When updating dependencies, always check for API changes that might affect your code
+  2. The connectivity_plus package now returns List<ConnectivityResult> instead of ConnectivityResult
+  3. CI build failures can often be caused by dependency conflicts between branches
+  4. Always check the error messages in CI logs carefully to identify the root cause

 ## Template for Future Entries

 ```